-This change proposal (Attachment 2) seeks to resolve a defect identified in the Extra-high-voltage (EHV) Distribution Charging Methodology (EDCM) whereby Designated EHV Properties connected to Licensed Distribution Network Operator (LDNO) networks (i.e. networks operated by either an Independent Distribution Network Operator (IDNO) or a Distribution Network Operator (DNO) operating out of area) will have the potential to be double charged for the use of certain DNO network assets; or where the Designated EHV Properties only have properties on the their network connected at high-voltage (HV) or low-voltage (LV) will have the potential to not be charged at all for the use of some DNO network assets.
+This change proposal (Attachment 2) seeks to resolve a defect identified in the Extra-high-voltage (EHV) Distribution Charging Methodology (EDCM) whereby customers connected to Licensed Distribution Network Operator (LDNO) networks (i.e. networks operated by either an Independent Distribution Network Operator (IDNO) or a Distribution Network Operator (DNO) operating out of area) have the potential to be double- and/or non- charged for the use of certain DNO network assets.